 Restoration of a Grade II Listed Home

 Our client had lived in this beautiful home when she was a child.
-Her Father had purchased the property from the council.
-They previously used it as a local building for registering births, deaths and marriages.
+Her father had purchased the property from the council.
+They previously used it as a local building for registering births and deaths.
 It was in a very poor state of repair, but he was an architect, and began the first phase of the restoration.

 He completed an initial phase of work to create a home for his family, but sadly never managed to realise his dream of fully restoring the property.
 Many decades later, our client picked up the mantle and we were brought in to help take the project through to completion.

 At first sight it was an overwhelming project.
-It took our client two years of careful decluttering, sorting and reorganisation before it was ready for design work to begin.
+It took our client a year of careful decluttering, sorting and reorganisation before it was ready for design work to begin.
 This gave us time to really get to know the house and our client, schedule the phases of work, design the interiors and source the best trades and products before we fully embarked on the implementation.

 This large drawing room was a very unattractive shade of acid green with a dirty old carpet.
 When we lifted the carpet we were delighted to discover that the original flooring was still in tact underneath.
 Our first step was to have it restored to it’s former glory.